 - Create foot traffic paths.
 Silent auction areas can get crowded as guests pause in front of items to debate what they want and how much they want to bid.
 Set up your tables to give guests plenty of room to move around without bumping into each other or your potentially fragile silent auction items.

-- Organize, organize, organize.
-Before the event’s start, run through all of your technology to make sure everything is in working order and have tech support on standby in case anything does break down.
+Before the event starts, run through all of your fundraising tools to make sure everything is in working order and have tech support on standby in case anything breaks down.
 Consider how you organize your online item catalog.
 Do you want to group items by value?
 Category?
 Alphabetical order?
 Think about how your guests will interpret the way you display items to ensure all items have their full value come across—even through a phone screen.

 Registration and Check-in